-The cabbage was a lazy last minute choice as a base to temper the bitter and pungent wild greens, as we had no store-bought lettuce in the house and I didn’t feel like going out to buy some.
-I packaged it all up in a big bag, and the dressing in a recycled salad dressing bottle, and served it nearly every day of the trip.
+The cabbage was a lazy last minute choice as a base to temper the somewhat bitter and pungent wild greens, as we had no store-bought lettuce in the house and I didn’t feel like going out to buy some.
+I packaged it all up in a big bag, and the dressing in a recycled bottle, and served it nearly every day of the trip.

 Surprisingly Gregg—who is not much of a salad eater—asked for it every time, and touted my culinary prowess.
 Score!